ey-background-erp

 Modern OT platforms merge and normalize data to create a single, authoritative OT inventory — essential for the data quality and trust that underpins future automation and AI use cases.

-To build accurate OT inventory and minimize operational risk, organizations today increasingly adopt a hybrid discovery approach.
+To develop accurate OT inventory and minimize operational risk, organizations today increasingly adopt a hybrid discovery approach.
 Passive monitoring remains the safest foundation, but on its own often lacks the detail required for complete asset intelligence.
 For this reason, many OT teams complement passive methods with carefully governed active or selectively‑active techniques that are specifically designed not to disrupt industrial processes.

-Some OT assets — such as operator workstations, servers, and newer controllers — can be actively scanned, but only after thorough verification and approval from engineering teams, as safety and process stability must always come first.
+Some OT assets — such as operator workstations, servers and newer controllers — can be actively scanned, but only after thorough verification and approval from engineering teams, as safety and process stability must always come first.
 Alternatively, deeper active identification can be performed during scheduled maintenance windows, when operational risk is reduced.

-To support this hybrid model, organizations should:
+To support this hybrid model, key practices include:

-• Automate continuous discovery rather than rely on periodic snapshots
+• automate continuous discovery rather than rely on periodic snapshots;

 This blended model safeguards industrial processes while creating a more complete and trustworthy view of OT assets, providing the foundation needed for more connected, insight‑driven and resilient OT operations.

-Local Inventory
+Local inventory

 • Useful for plant engineering teams